 Now….
 What would this entire sum together to people like me?
-People who are watching from the middle rows of a 3d movie style life.
+Individuals who are watching from the middle rows of a 3d movie-style life.
 But yet, it is not a movie.
 It is the real life.

 Among all this bloodshed, the capacity to analyze seems useless.
 Since the only answer to all is more bloodshed.

-This encounter is bringing to my memory the day I declared my no more support to Hamas, when they decided to purify Gaza from the Islamists who declared some emirate in Gaza and thye were executed live from the mosques.
+This encounter is bringing to my memory the day I declared my no more support to Hamas when they decided to purify Gaza from the Islamists who declared some emirate in Gaza and they were executed live from the mosques.
 A scene that keeps repeating itself.
 Some people may say they were right in doing so.
 The problem is when the enemy becomes anyone who may have been just a while ago a neighbor or a relative or just a fellow citizen.
-When we start equalizing this fight with our fight with the real enemy … Israeli occupation.
+When we start equalizing this fight with our struggle with the real enemy … Israeli occupation.

-The problems lies in the no other plan or strategy to deal with these people except by killing.
+The problems lie in the no other plan or strategy to deal with these people except by killing.

-If governments, that are still governments, in places like Lebanon, Jordan and Egypt, and now Hamas in Gaza, will adopt the tactic of not killing these people but taking them back.
+If governments that are still governments, in places like Lebanon, Jordan and Egypt, and now Hamas in Gaza will adopt the tactic of not killing these people but taking them back.
 We need to know who these people are.
 If they are from our own societies, we should work on putting them on programs that will bring them back.
 While we watch the vicious cycle of killing in all directions, we ignore the fact that these people come out from families that are not necessarily recruited.
 What do we leave behind to those families?
-When killing one person and leaving behind a whole bereaved family, will only increase the cycle of hatred and anguish.
+When killing people and leaving behind a whole bereaved family, will only increase the cycle of hatred and anguish.